nuxeo/presales-vmdemo/Lambda/scheduled-ec2-instances-stop/README.md

 - Create a new stack using the template scheduled-ec2-instances-stop.template
 - Once the stack is created, go to the lambda console
 - Open the nuxeo-scheduled-ec2-shutdown function
-- Set the runtime to node.js 10x
+- Set the runtime to node.js 16x
 - Copy paste the content of index.js in the inline editor
-- Save
+- Save and deploy
-- Go the CloudWatch page
+- Go the CloudWatch page and open the Events > Rules
 - open the nuxeo-scheduled-ec2-shutdown rule, configure the CRON expression for your timezone and enable it

 These are provided for inspiration and we encourage developers to use them as code samples and learning resources.